letsencrypt/boulder/CONTRIBUTING.md

 If the Travis tests are failing on your branch, you should look at the logs to figure out why.
 Sometimes they fail spuriously, in which case you can post a comment requesting that a project owner kick the build.

+# Error handling

+All errors must be addressed in some way: That may be simply by returning an error up the stack, or by handling it in some intelligent way where it is generated, or explicitly ignored by assigning it to `_`.
+We use the `errcheck` tool in our integration tests to make sure all errors are addressed.
+Note that even in tests, errors should not be ignored, since they may generate hard-to-debug problems.

+We define two special types of error.
+BoulderErrors, defined in errors/errors.go, are used specifically when an typed error needs to be passed across an RPC boundary.
+For instance, if the SA returns "not found", callers need to be able to distinguish that from a network error.
+Not every error that may pass across an RPC boundary needs to be a BoulderError, only those errors that need to be handled by type elsewhere.
+Handling by type may be as simple as turning a BoulderError into a specific type of ProblemDetail.

+The other special type of error is ProblemDetail.
+We try to treat these as a presentation-layer detail, and use them only in parts of the system that are responsible for rendering ProblemDetails to end-users, i.e. wfe and wfe2.
+Note one exception: The VA RPC layer defines its own ProblemDetail type, which is returned to RA and stored as part of a challenge.

+Within WFE and WFE2, ProblemDetails are send to the client by calling `sendError()`, which also logs the error.
+For internal errors like timeout, or any error type that we haven't specifically turned into a ProblemDetail, we return a ServerInternal error.
+This avoids unnecessarily exposing internals.
+It possible to add additional errors to a logEvent using `.AddError()`, but only do this when there is internal-only information to log that isn't redundant with the ProblemDetails sent to the user.
+Note that the final argument to `sendError()`, `ierr`, will automatically get added to the logEvent for ServerInternal errors.

 # Deployability

 We want to ensure that a new Boulder revision can be deployed to the currently running Boulder production instance without requiring config changes first.
 We also want to ensure that during a deploy, services can be restarted in any order.
 That means two things: